hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

     Cumulative Distribution Function Estimated by OPE Estimators

-Users can implement their own OPE estimators by following the interface of :class:`obp.ope.BaseCumulativeDistributionOffPolicyEstimator`.
+Users can implement their own OPE estimators by following the interface of :class:`ofrl.ope.BaseCumulativeDistributionOffPolicyEstimator`.
-In addition, :class:`obp.ope.DiscreteCumulativeDistributionOffPolicyEvaluation` summarizes and compares the estimation results of various OPE estimators.
+In addition, :class:`ofrl.ope.DiscreteCumulativeDistributionOffPolicyEvaluation` summarizes and compares the estimation results of various OPE estimators.

 .. seealso::